rob-otter/firepwn-tool/README.md

 ## Features added in this Fork:

 - Start with a config (`src/js/config.json`), so you do not have to type the firebase config everytime (`src/js/config_example.json` is an example on how the config looks like).
+- The possibility to configure the location of the functions

 However:
 * They might provide false-positive results in some GCP environments.